HackYourFuture/hackyourfuture.github.io/content/en/apply/apply-content.md

 ### Also:

-- We accept students living all over the Netherlands and Belgium, and most parts of Denmark and Sweden.
+- We accept students living all over the Netherlands
 - We cover the cost of train tickets for travel
 - We provide lunch during the break on the Sundays